Fiserv/banking-hub/docs/resources/DPoP Guidelines.md

 >
 >
 # Benefits to Fiserv
-- Using DPoP has helped Fiserv prevent unauthorized or illegitimate parties from using leaked or stolen access tokens
+- Using DPoP has helped Fiserv prevent unauthorized or illegitimate parties from using leaked or stolen access tokens.
-- This mechanism enables the identification of replay attacks involving access and refresh tokens
+- This mechanism enables the identification of replay attacks involving access and refresh tokens.
-- Given that DPoP functions at the application layer, using asymmetric cryptography and lightweight JSON Web Tokens, it becomes easily accessible to developers
+- Given that DPoP functions at the application layer, using asymmetric cryptography and lightweight JSON Web Tokens, it becomes easily accessible to developers.
-- Eliminates the need to manage certificates in the mTLS setup,streamlining the process and reducing administrative burdens
+- Eliminates the need to manage certificates in the mTLS setup,streamlining the process and reducing administrative burdens.